 No. All scores must be submitted through LSAC's Credential Assembly Service.
 All score reports and any other application materials we receive from ETS and by mail will be discarded.

-Do you accept the IELTS test or other English proficiency exams?
+Do you accept any other English proficiency exams?

 I plan to visit New York and Columbia.
 Can I schedule an interview or meeting with the Dean, Director of the Executive LL.M. in Global Business Law, or someone else in your office?

 We do not routinely formally interview prospective Executive LL.M. students.
 Applicants and prospective students are welcome to contact the the Office of Graduate Degree Programs.
-On-campus visits are currently unavailable because of COVID-19 safety measures.
 For more information, see Visit and Contact Us.

 I am waiting to hear about my admission decision.
 Can I speak to a member of the Office of Graduate Degree Programs about my application?